 - ½ teaspoon turmeric powder

 - 1 teaspoon kasuri methi (dry fenugreek leaves)

 - ¼ to ½ teaspoon garam masala powder

-- 2 to 3 tablespoons oil or ghee or unsalted butter
+- 2 to 3 tablespoons oil or unsalted butter or ghee (clarified butter)

 - ½ to 1 teaspoon lemon juice, optional

-- 1 to 2 tablespoon chopped coriander leaves (dhania patta) for garnish
+- 1 to 2 tablespoon chopped coriander leaves (cilantro leaves) for garnish

 - 1 to 1.5 cups water or add as required

 - salt as required

 - Take ½ cup tuvar dal (arhar dal or pigeon pea lentils) or half-half of tuvar dal and masoor dal (pink or orange lentils).